mishankov/crazy-imports/docs/examples/pickle.md

 # Pickle

-Create file with the name `init_pickle.py` and the folowing script
+Create file with the name `init_pickle.py` and the following script

 ```python
 import pickle